 Furnishing your office is a big decision.
 There are a lot of factors to consider, like your team's comfort and health, an appealing aesthetic, cost, and durability.

-Some office furniture claims to be the “best” or “most ergonomic,” only to fall short on the promises.
-Your employees spend a lot of time working tirelessly in that office, however, and you can't leave their comfort and health up to chance.
+Some office furniture claims to be the “best” or “most ergonomic,” only to fall short of the promises.
+Your employees spend a lot of time working tirelessly in your office.
+However, you can't leave their comfort and health up to chance.

-With GSA-approved office furniture, you can be sure that you’re getting a quality, American-made product that will be comfortable and durable at a reasonable price.
+With GSA office furniture, you can be sure that you’re getting a quality, American-made product that will match employee comfort with value.

-The Government Services Administration (GSA) is a federal agency founded by Harry S. Truman in 1949, responsible for the administration of federal offices and procurement of supplies.
-GSA fills a valuable support role in:
+Another acronym in the alphabet soup of shorthand for federal government agencies, the Government Services Administration (GSA) was founded by Harry S. Truman in 1949.
+Responsible for the administration of federal offices and procurement of supplies, the GSA fills a valuable support role in:

 - Procurement and acquisition